 Then, make a solid plan, build up a hefty emergency fund and hold on tight — it’s gonna be a long, crazy — and hopefully wonderful — ride.

-Jamie Cattanach is a staff writer at The Penny Hoarder.
+Jamie Cattanach is a former staff writer at The Penny Hoarder.
 Her writing has also been featured at The Write Life, Word Riot and elsewhere.
 Find @JamieCattanach on Twitter to wave hello.